polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 The UMP queue layout is changed to allow the relay chain to receive both the XCM messages and `UMPSignal` messages.
 An empty message (empty `Vec<u8>`) is used to mark the end XCM messages and the start of `UMPSignal` messages.

-This way of representing the new messages has been choose over introducing an enum wrapper to minimize breaking changes of XCM message decoding in tools like Subscan for example.
+This way of representing the new messages has been chosen over introducing an enum wrapper to minimize breaking changes of XCM message decoding in tools like Subscan for example.

 Example:
 ```